The Scapegoat (Du Maurier novel)

 The Scapegoat is a 1957 novel by Daphne du Maurier.
 In a bar in France, a lonely English academic on holiday meets his double, a French aristocrat who gets him drunk, swaps identities and disappears, leaving the Englishman to sort out the Frenchman's extensive financial and family problems.

-The story has been the basis of two films: one in 1959 starring Sir Alec Guinness and Bette Davis and one in 2012 starring Matthew Rhys.
+The story has been the basis of two films: one in 1959 starring Alec Guinness and Bette Davis and one in 2012 starring Matthew Rhys.

 Plot

 John, an English lecturer in French history, is on holiday in France.
 In Le Mans, he meets a French count, Jean de Gué, who looks and sounds exactly like him.
 As the two drink together, John confesses that he is depressed, feeling as though his outward life is a meaningless façade, and the pair move on to a hotel where John passes out.
 Next day he wakes to find his clothes and possessions gone, with Jean's chauffeur urging him to get dressed (in Jean's clothes which are left for him) and come home to the ancestral château.

 There he meets his doppelgänger's family: Jean's feeble, pregnant wife Françoise and over-imaginative young daughter Marie-Noel; his dull brother Paul and embittered sister Blanche; Paul's frustrated wife (and Jean's mistress) Renée; and Jean's elderly, morphine-addicted mother.
 As he learns about the decades of resentments and failures that haunt the family, John feels he should do something to help put things right.

-The family's glassworks is losing money and faces closure. so John renegotiates a contract to keep it afloat for six months.
+The family's glassworks is losing money and faces closure, so John renegotiates a contract to keep it afloat for six months.
 The next day he learns Françoise's dowry is in trust for a male heir, but if she dies or reaches the age of 50 without having had a son, Jean will inherit the money instead.
 In the nearest town, John meets Béla, another of Jean's mistresses, who becomes suspicious of his sudden concern for the family and its business.

-John learns that Maurice Duval, former head of the glassworks, was killed during the German Occupation.
+John learns that Maurice Duval, former head of the glassworks, was killed during the German occupation.
 Marie-Noel goes missing and everyone but Françoise searches for her.
 When she's found in the well at the glassworks, John discovers that Jean murdered Duval and threw his body in the well, accusing him of being a Nazi collaborator.
 Marie-Noel climbed down the well as an act of penitence on behalf of her father.
 John also learns that Blanche had a relationship with Duval.